ksu-is/Cinemize---Letterboxd-Watch-List-Randomizer/projectroadmap.md

 ## Sprint 3
 - [x] Implement and code the flask or GUI researched in sprint 2
-- [ ] Customize the GUI, specifically the color text box and the text
+- [x] Customize the GUI, specifically the color text box and the text
 - [x] Create a hyper link to letterboxd for if/when users encounter an error
 - [ ] Continue coding and refining and testing
 - [ ] Make code pretty and easily followable
-- [ ] Update the README fwith a finished instructions list
+- [x] Update the README fwith a finished instructions list
 - [x] Create one PowerPoint slide introducing your project and upload it
-- [ ] Upload the PowerPoint slide on D2L
+- [ ] Upload the PowerPoint slide on D2L and vscode/github

 ## Final Presentation
 - [ ] Present on Microsoft Teams